LuisaE/cs332/README.md

         and added get_max_priority_thread helper
 - kernel/sched_test: all test cases for this lab
 - include/kernel/sched_test: header file for sched_test file
-- Makefile: added option to run osv in test mode to run priority scheduling tests in kernel mode Changed number of CPUs
+- Makefile: added option to run osv in test mode to run priority scheduling tests in kernel mode.
+Changed the number of CPUs
-- kernel/main: either runs regular osv or in test mode
+- kernel/main: either runs regular osv or in sched test mode

 ## What aspects of the implementation each test case tests

-To run the tests run `TEST=true make qemu` and note the print statements.
+To run the tests, run `TEST=true make qemu` and note the print statements.
 We are running qemu with 1 CPU to facilitate testing.

-- simple_priority_sched_test:
+- simple_priority_sched_test: TODO - verifies that the three threads with high, medium and low priority finish running in order.
-- tie_priority_sched_test:
+- tie_priority_sched_test: TODO - several threads with the same priority should take turns to run
-- inversion_priority_sched_test:
+- inversion_priority_sched_test: TODO -
-- add_higher_thread_test: add a thread with higher priority to the ready list - it should start running.
+- add_higher_thread_test: add a thread with higher priority to the ready list - it should start running
-- lower_thread_priority_should_yield: create a high priority thread which should start running and then lower its own priority - it should yield to the other threads (running to ready) and other thread should take over.
+- lower_thread_priority_should_yield: create a high priority thread that should start running and then lower its own priority - it should yield to the other threads (running to ready) and other thread should take over.
 - get_set_priority_test: test if the priority of a thread is correctly set